Join the Conversation – TEDxFolkestone

 “JJ Abrams, Tim Berners-Lee, Helen Czerski and Ruby Wax have all delivered a TED speech.
 It’s something many artists, performers, intellectuals and politicians have done, but, the talks must not be political in nature.
 They must not be for commercial gain, or religious, but must foster learning, inspiration and wonder.
 TED is an international brand, and delivers on excitement and enthusiasm on a personal and professional level.
 For those who haven’t heard of TED talks, TEDxFolkestone is a perfect time to discover this hub of ideas, and the mindset for learning, community, and contribution which it stands for.”

 “The opportunity to host an event which represents Folkestone’s expression of these values is something that I, and the whole team, feel very lucky to be able to do.
 And, as always, Folkestone certainly stepped up to the mark in making this happen; our little town does not disappoint!
 The TEDxFolkestone event is run for Folkestone, by Folkestone; by local individuals who volunteer their time to contribute to their community.”

 Contributing to our community

 “As the TEDxFolkestone team, we want to find and showcase all the great creativity and unique thinking the town has to offer.
 It establishes Folkestone as a place with big ideas for the future, and taking big action to deliver on them.
-By being involved in TEDxFolkestone, we also have the chance to directly contribute to the community through developing new professional skills and experience.
-People get to collaborate, and we can see up-and-coming professionals and future leaders working together.
-It’s all part-and-parcel of making the event happen.”
+By being involved in TEDxFolkestone, we also have the chance to directly contribute to the community through developing new professional skills and experience.”

 Inspiring TEDxFolkestone Speakers